Asymptotic Bounds and Online Algorithms for Average-Case Matrix Discrepancy: Introduction

 Discrepancy theory is a branch of combinatorics with applications in different fields of mathematics and computer science.
 For a thorough introduction to the topic, we refer the reader to the books by Chazelle \cite{Chazelle00} and Matoušek \cite{Matousek10}.
-Here we are mainly concerned with matrix discrepancy, a natural extension of vector discrepancy that has gained more attention in the recent years.
-We begin our exposition by giving a brief overview of vector and matrix discrepancy.
+Here we are mainly concerned with matrix discrepancy, a natural extension of vector discrepancy that has gained a lot of attention in recent years.
+We begin our exposition by providing a brief overview of vector and matrix discrepancy.